tldr-pages/tldr/pages/common/zip.md

 `zip -r {{compressed.zip}} {{/path/to/dir1 /path/to/dir2 /path/to/file}}`

-- Create an encrypted (password protected) archive:
+- Create an encrypted archive (user will be prompted for a password):

 `zip -e -r {{compressed.zip}} {{path/to/dir}}`